Elon Musk's 2018 tweet on Tesla union campaign illegal, US court rules

 The labor board in a separate case last year said Tesla violated labor law by prohibiting workers at the Fremont plant from wearing shirts supporting the union campaign.
 The company is appealing that decision.

-(Reporting by Daniel Wiessner in Albany, New York Editing by Alexia Garamfalvi and Matthew Lewis)
+(Reporting by Daniel Wiessner in Albany, New York; Editing by Alexia Garamfalvi, Matthew Lewis and Muralikumar Anantharaman)

 ((daniel.wiessner@thomsonreuters.com))